16th September 1890.

 He built his single-lens camera.
 And he filmed Roundhay Garden Scene in his in-laws back garden.

 The film shows Sarah, Joesph and a friend, Annie Hartley in the garden, taking a turn around the garden, which Adolpho Le Prince, Louis and Lizzie’s son, plays.

-Le Prince shot the film on 14 October 1888, a year before Edison’s Monkeyshines, an 1889 film which Edison used to test the Kinetoscope.
 It was recorded at 7 frames per second, using paper film produced by Eastman Kodak.
 The film’s running time is just over 2 seconds.